sdteffen/qgis-elevation/README.md

 Installation
 ============

-The installation can be installed by selecting Plugins->Fetch Python Plugins... from the menu.
+The installation can be installed by selecting Plugins->Manage and Install Plugins... from the menu followed by a click on "Get more".
-The Elevation plugin is available in the QGIS Official Repository 2.

 Installation from the source tarball is also possible.